ionic-team/stencil-site/src/docs/introduction/upgrading-to-stencil-three.md

 ```
 `event` arguments to either callback should be updated to take this narrower typing into account

+### Narrowed Typing for `autocapitalize` Attribute
+The [`autocaptialize` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/autocapitalize) has been narrowed from type `any` to type `string`.
+This changes brings Stencil into closer alignment with TypeScript's typings for the attribute.
+No explicit changes are needed, unless a project was passing non-strings to the attribute.

 ## Output Targets

 ### `dist-custom-elements` Output Target